 In this version of a couscous risotto, we've paired traditional risotto ingredients, such as white wine, vegetable broth, and fresh grated Parmesan cheese, with Israeli couscous instead of rice and added fresh spinach, just because we always like getting our greens in, and this creamy risotto recipe is an excellent way to sneak some in.
 The spinach softly wilts and blends in perfectly with the risotto texture.

-- 1/4 cup freshly grated Parmesan cheese, grated, plus extra for garnish
+1/4 cup grated Parmesan cheese, more for garnish

-- Once your Israeli couscous is lightly toasted, add about half of the vegetable broth and bring to a simmer.
+Once your Israeli couscous is lightly toasted, add about half of the vegetable broth and bring to a simmer.
 Allow to cook for about two to three minutes, stirring occasionally, then add in the other half of the vegetable broth.
-Allow to cook, stirring, for an additional two to three minutes.
+Allow to cook, stirring, for an additional 2 to 3 minutes.

-- Finally, add in the dry white wine, stirring to combine.
-Heat, stirring, for another three to five minutes, then add in the fresh spinach.
+Finally, add in the dry white wine, stirring to combine.
+Heat, stirring, for another 3 to 5 minutes, then add in the fresh spinach.